 Its molecular formula is C13H24N4O3S-C4H4O4 and its structural formula is:

 Timolol maleate has a molecular weight of 432.49.
 It is a white, odorless, crystalline powder which is soluble in water, methanol, and alcohol.
-Istalol is stable at room temperature.
-Istalol ophthalmic solution is supplied as a sterile, isotonic, buffered, aqueous solution of timolol maleate in a single strength.
-It has a pH of 6.5-7.5 and an osmolality of 275-330 mOsm/kg.
+ISTALOL is stable at room temperature.
+ISTALOL ophthalmic solution is supplied as a sterile, isotonic, buffered, aqueous solution of timolol maleate in a single strength.
+It has a pH of 6.5 to 7.5 and an osmolality of 275 to 330 mOsm/kg.

-Each mL of Istalol contains 5 mg of timolol (6.8 mg of timolol maleate).
-Inactive ingredients: monobasic sodium phosphate monohydrate, potassium sorbate 0.47%, sodium chloride, sodium hydroxide, and purified water.
-Benzalkonium chloride 0.005% is added as preservative.
+Each mL of ISTALOL contains the active ingredient 5 mg of timolol (6.8 mg of timolol maleate) with the inactive ingredients monobasic sodium phosphate monohydrate, potassium sorbate 0.47%, sodium chloride, sodium hydroxide, and purified water.
+Preservative added: benzalkonium chloride (0.05 mg/mL).